CDCgov/ReportVision/.github/README.md

 If you would like to build and deploy all of ReportVision's services at once, `deploy-dev.yml` will do the trick specifically for dev and demo environments within Azure only.

 When you deploy a `demo` environment specifically, note that the `.github/actions/deploy-frontend/` Github Action will be skipped because Terraform will name the Azure Storage Account very uniquely.
 We decided to do this for demo environments to ensure user's could never return back to the specific url.
 We are currently not using any custom domain names.
-Once the `deploy-dev.yml` completes for a demo, just make sure to use the `build-deploy-frontend.yml` with the newly created Storage Account name from Azure.
+Once the `deploy-dev.yml` completes for a demo, just make sure to use the `build-deploy-frontend.yml` with the newly created Storage Account from Azure as an input.

 Required Inputs: